 January 14: Diary Day

-First month of the year is perfect opportunity to reboot your relationship and make your partner feel special.
+The first month of the year is the perfect opportunity to reboot your relationship and make your partner feel special.
 On Diary Day, people buy each other yearly planners.
-This way, partners can keep track of upcoming date nights and even write their fond memories like a journal.
+This way, partners can keep track of upcoming date nights and even write their fond memories in a journal.

 Stationery stores are very common in Korea so participating in this romantic holiday will be a piece of cake!
 Head to your closest stationery store and you can choose a special planner for your partner.